-Amendments to, or waivers of, the Principles granted to any of the Company's directors or executive officers may only be made by the Board or by the Audit Committee, and will be published promptly on the Company's website.
+Waivers of the Principles for any director or executive officer may only be made by the Board or by the Audit Committee, and will be posted promptly on the Company's website.

 Approval or Ratification of Certain Transactions

 The Audit Committee or the disinterested members of the Board will review and approve, or ratify, any transaction that would require disclosure under Item 404(a) of Regulation S-K of the Securities Exchange Act of 1934, as amended.
 Any such related party transactions will only be approved or ratified if the Audit Committee or the disinterested members of the Board determine that such transaction will not impair the involved person's service to, and exercise of judgment on behalf of, the Company, or otherwise create a conflict of interest that would be detrimental to the Company.